 Top of Funnel

-Get people to your website by providing quality content like ebooks, whitepapers, or something else in exchange for contact information.
+Get people to your website by providing quality content like ebooks, whitepapers, or something else in exchange for contact information, so you can built an email list.
 SEO, social media, and PPC all help with this.

 Middle of Funnel

 Nurture existing leads by getting them to like you even more.
 Give them tailored content that they need to solve their problems.

 Bottom of Funnel